 Star San is my homebrew sanitizer of choice.
 When mixed properly, it’s food safe and no rinse.
 Required contact time is one minute.
 It has worked very well for me for quite some time and I’m convinced that it’s one of the most economical solutions available if you’re using the “Spray Bottle Method” outlined here.

-Cleaning, Sanitizing and Sterilizing
+Cleaning, Sanitizing and… Sterilizing

 The first step in sanitizing is cleaning.
 Cleaning and sanitizing are two separate steps.
-Cleaning gets the physical dirt off, sanitizing kills (many, not all) of germs on an already clean surface.
+Cleaning physically removes dirt and large contaminants.
+After your item is physically clean it can be microscopically sanitized.
+Sanitization kills many (but not all) germs, bacteria and microorganisms on an already clean surface.
 I typically use a mixture of PBW for cleaning.
-Sterilizing is killing everything.
-Generally, we’re not interested in sterilizing, we’re only interested in sanitizing.
+Sanitizing and Sterilizing are different.
+Sterilizing is killing every living thing.
+In home brewing typically, we’re not interested in sterilizing, we’re only interested in sanitizing.

 The Spray Bottle Method